Buttery Pecan Snowball Cookies

 Jump to Recipe Pin Recipe

-It doesn’t get more festive than these buttery pecan snowball cookies!
-They’re so delicious — full of buttery, nutty flavor and rolled in powdered sugar to make them nice and sweet.
-They’re perfect for adding to holiday tins because you can store them at room temperature.
+Also known as Mexican Wedding Cookies, Russian Tea Cakes, or Butter Balls, snowball cookies are delicious.
+They’re full of buttery, nutty flavor and rolled in powdered sugar to make them nice and sweet.
+They’re perfect for adding to holiday tins because they can be stored at room temperature.

 For a different take on this classic Christmas cookie, try my Christmas Snowball Cookies, Candy Cane Snowball Cookies, and Double Chocolate Snowball Cookies for your cookie exchange.